OksanaMosk/AutoRiaClone/README.md

 Or create your own superuser:
 python manage.py createsuperuser

-7. Additional Notes
+Additional Notes
 Redis is required for Celery tasks.
-All components (Backend, Fontrend, Redis, Celery, Nginx) are containerized with Docker.
+All components (Backend, Frontrend, Redis, Celery, Nginx) are containerized with Docker.
 For production, configure environment variables and Docker/Nginx as needed.